auth0/docs/articles/integrations/aws.md

       ]
     }

 This is a *dynamic* policy that gives access to a folder in a bucket.
-The folder name will be set based on an attribute of a SAML token digitally signed that Auth0 exchanges with AWS on your behalf (step 3).
+The folder name will be set based on an attribute of the digitally signed SAML token that Auth0 exchanges with AWS on your behalf (**Step 3** in the graphic).

-The `<%= "${saml:sub}" %>` will be automatically mapped from the authenticated user (`sub` means `subject`, that will equal the user identifier).
-This means that the **original** identity of the user can be used throughout the system: your app, S3, etc.
+The `<%= "${saml:sub}" %>` will be automatically mapped from the authenticated user (`sub` means `subject`, and is equal to the user identifier).
+This means that the *original* identity of the user can be used throughout the system (in your app, S3, etc.).

-## Getting the AWS token for an authenticated user
+## Get the AWS token for an authenticated user

-When a user authenticates with Auth0, you will get back an `id_token` (as a [JWT](/jwt)).
-You then use this `id_token` to request an Auth0 and AWS Token using the delegation endpoint.
+When a user authenticates with Auth0, an `id_token` (as a [JWT](/jwt)) is returned.
+This `id_token` is then used to request an Auth0 and AWS token using the delegation endpoint.

-This is a sample Request on the delegation endpoint:
+Here is a sample request on the delegation endpoint:

     POST https://${account.namespace}/delegation